Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Thank you.

-Thank you a reminder to all the participants that you may please press star and one to ask questions at this time.
-We’ll take the next question from the line of Dipesh Mehta from MK Global.
+Thank you.
+[Operator Instructions] We’ll take the next question from the line of Dipesh Mehta from Emkay Global.
 Please go ahead.

 Dipesh Mehta

 Yeah, thanks for the opportunity.
-Question.
-I think first question you partly answered but just want to get more detail outlook and growth driver across vertical and sub segment.
-If you can provide particularly strategic unit sub segment.
-If you can use strength and transport rates and mobility arrow you touch upon but if you can touch upon rail and other segments there second question is about the 15 percentage EBIT margin which you indicated medium term.
-I am not very clear whether we give any timeline to achieve that part.
+Two questions.
+I think first question you partly answered, but just want to get more detail.
+Outlook and growth driver across vertical and subsegment, if you can provide, particularly Strategic Unit, subsegment, if you can give sense and Transportation and Mobility.
+Aero, you touched upon, but if you can touch upon rail and other segments there.
+Second question is about the 15% EBIT margin, which you indicated medium term.
+I am not very clear whether we give any time line to achieve that part?
 Thank you.

 Sukamal Banerjee